saanviagrawal04/scuproduct-website/JOB_SOURCES_GUIDE.md

-# Job Sources Guide - ProductSpace Website
+# Job Sources Guide - Product Launch Website

 This guide explains the different approaches for sourcing job postings and their trade-offs.